Smithsonian/cheby_checker/README.md

 # cheby_checker
 Python code related to orbital ephemeris calculations (for solar system objects) using fast chebysheb polynomial representations.

+## Installation / prerequisites
+ - A containerized approach has been set up to take care of
+ - (a) installing all of the REBOUND/REBOUNDx NBody stuff
+ - (b) installing all other python dependacies
+ - See cheby_container for more details of how to use

 ## Functionalities exist/will-exist to:
  - Perform n-body integrations (using a custom REBOUND wrapper) based on inital orbital states provided from an ORBFIT orbital fit to observations;
  - Convert the output from n-body integrations (in the form of periodic output of posn, vel, covar, etc) into chebyshev polynomial representations;